 Finally, there is a lot of room for creativity with these tools.
-For example, it is possible to set up a load balanced endpoint that directs incoming FileMaker connections to separate EC2 instances all running FileMaker Server, which can be configured to connect to a single backend, cloud hosted database like Oracle, MS SQL server or MySQL.
+For example, you can set up a load-balanced endpoint that directs incoming FileMaker connections to separate EC2 instances all running FileMaker Server.
+You can configure this to connect to a single backend, cloud hosted database like Oracle, MS SQL Server, or MySQL.

-Hopefully this quick start guide will get you on your way to exploring the options available with cloud hosted services and see for yourself if they are a good fit for your next project.
+Hopefully, this quick start guide will get you on your way to exploring the options available with cloud-hosted services.

 Soliant’s New FileMaker Hosting Service